waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   11. Passively observing NPC movement triggers an event.
 (Result: No event triggered after 3 turns.
 Hypothesis is FALSE).
   12. Actively following one of the NPCs triggers an event.
 (Result: No event triggered.
 Hypothesis is FALSE).

-# Current Active Hypothesis (from puzzle_solver_assistant)
-- The platform at (17, 15) contains a hidden item or switch.
+11. The platform at (17, 15) contains a hidden item or switch.
+(Result: Systematically walked over and interacted with every tile and adjacent surface.
+No event triggered.
+Hypothesis is FALSE).